ShubhamDevPro/ShubhamDevPro/README.md

 # Hi there 👋, I'm Shubham Dev

-Passionate developer exploring the intersection of **Software Development, Data Science, and Cloud Computing**.
+I am exploring the intersection of **Software Development, Data Science, and Cloud Computing**.
 I love building scalable apps, experimenting with AI/ML, and contributing to open-source projects.

 ---